synopsys-sig/synopsys-action/README.md

 | `github_token` | It is mandatory to pass github_token parameter with required permissions.
 The token can be github specified secrets.GITHUB_TOKEN with required permissions. <br> Example: github_token: ${{ secrets.GITHUB_TOKEN }} </br>| Mandatory if blackduck_automation_fixpr or blackduck_automation_prcomment is set true |

 **Note about Detect command line parameters:** Any command line parameters that you need to pass to detect can be passed through environment variables.
-This is a standard capability of Detect.
-For example, if you wanted to only report newly found policy violations on rapid scans, you would normally use the command line `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
+This is a standard capability of Detect. </br>For example, if you wanted to only report newly found policy violations on rapid scans, you would normally use the command line `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
 You can replace this by setting the `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your